wormhole-foundation/wormhole/whitepapers/0003_token_bridge.md

 ToChain uint16
 // Amount of tokens (big-endian uint256) that the user is willing to pay as relayer fee.
 Must be <= Amount.
 Fee uint256
+// The address of the message sender on the source chain FromAddress bytes32
 // Arbitrary payload
 Payload bytes
 ```